Blazingstix/SuperLemminiToo/README.md

 And because of the space gained by using icons, I added a 4th icon for number of lemmings needed.
 Also, as an extra visual indicator, I made the "In" number Red until you've saved enough Lemmings to pass the level.

+Enhanced Icon Bar!

+The icon bar has been resized to give a less cramped look.
+Also the skill counters have been lowered ot be part of the icon buttons now, instead of hovering above them in the black space.
+The order of icons has changed too, to match the Lemmings for Windows 95 release (which was the last official release for PC, I believe).
+Now it's Minus, Plus, all 8 skills, then Pause, Fast-Forward, Nuke, Restart, ScrollLock.
+This pairs like-minded icons together (game speed icons: pause/fast-forward; level restart icons: nuke/restart; and then the scroll lock icon nearest to the map (also farthest away from the others, because it's only applicable for vertical levels... which are specialty levels, and don't even exist in any of the original official Lemmings levels.

+Animated Icons!

+The icons on the icon bar are now animated!
+These are straight from the Lemmings for Windows 95 release (with minimal changes to more easily blend in with different themes)!
+Never before seen on modern releases (probably...
+I dunno)!!
+If you have a mod enabled (such as Xmas theme), then the engine will check for animated icons in that mod, then static icons in that mod.
+Failing to find any mod-specific icons, it will then use animated standard icons, and lastly for the few icons that are not animated (i.e. plus, minus, restart, and vertical scroll lock) it will fall back to the standard static icons.

+Icon Labels!

+A little bonus feature to go with the new Enhanced Icon Bar.
+You can toggle on or off text labels to go with all the icons.

 All levels unlocked.
 (Also a toggable option.)

 In SuperLemmini this was considered a "cheat" that was enabled with a secret level code.
 The "cheat" code also enabled a bunch of special debug features, which I didn't want.
 I figure the game's about having fun, so why shouldn't people be able to skip a level they're having difficulty with.
 Who's to tell them no?